-Heading into an interview can be nerve-racking enough.
-You’ve done your research, dressed the part, and know what you can offer to this position.
+Heading into an interview can be nerve-racking.
+You’ve done your research, dressed the part, and know what you can offer to the position.
 All that’s left is tackling those tough interview questions.
-One of our Division Directors, Geoff Coltman, shares what hiring managers want to hear:
+One of our Directors, Geoff Coltman, shares what hiring managers want to hear:

 1. Describe a time when a decision you made was a failure in the workplace.
 What was the outcome?